Get insider access

 1. Best Wi-Fi 6 Router

-Since it's a gaming router, it has extensive gaming-oriented features.
-Namely, Adaptive QoS (quality of service) lets you prioritize specific traffic like online games or video streaming over smart home devices for better performance.
+Since this is a gaming router, there are many gaming-oriented features.
+Namely, Adaptive QoS (Quality of Service) lets you prioritize specific traffic like online games or video streaming over smart home devices for better performance.
 As for wired connectivity, it has six total Ethernet ports, including a dedicated gaming LAN port, which ASUS claims prioritizes any connected device, like a PC or game console.
-It also has a 2.5Gbps port that you can configure as a WAN or LAN port and two USB ports that you can use to connect storage devices.
-That said, this router sits at an awkward price point.
+It also has a 2.5Gbps port that you can configure as a WAN or LAN port and two USB ports to connect storage devices.

-If you don't care about tinkering with settings and extra features, you should check out our mid-range pick below, the TP-Link Archer AX55.
-If you don't mind spending a bit more for Wi-Fi 7 and the fastest speeds, the TP-Link Archer BE550 is a better option.
+If you don't care about tinkering with settings and extra features, check out our mid-range pick below, the TP-Link Archer AX55.
+Alternatively, if you don't mind spending a bit more for Wi-Fi 7 and the fastest speeds, the TP-Link Archer BE550 is a better option.

 See our review